 Digital Pedagogy in the Age of AI

-New and emerging technologies like artificial intelligence (AI) are rapidly making their way into learner environments, offering both potential opportunities and risks.
+New and emerging technologies like artificial intelligence (AI) are rapidly making their way into learning environments, offering both potential opportunities and risks.
 Thus, it is essential to provide support for educational and training institutions, along with teachers, trainers and other staff, to help them develop a better understanding of these tools and how to use them confidently and safely to enhance teaching and learning.

 The Long Term Activity (LTA) 2025–2027 Digital Pedagogy in the Age of AI aims to determine the most effective ways to support the development of digital competencies and the purposeful and methodical use of digital tools, learning materials, and content in teaching and learning within the School Education (SCH) and Vocational Education and Training (VET) sectors.